A Year in Provence

 A Year in Provence is a 1989 best-selling memoir by Peter Mayle about his first year in Provence, and the local events and customs.
-It was adapted into a television series starring John Thaw and Lindsay Duncan.
-Reviewers praised the book's honest style, wit and its refreshing humour.
+Reviewers praised the book's honest style, wit, and refreshing humour.
+It was adapted into a BBC Television series starring John Thaw and Lindsay Duncan.

 Plot

 Peter Mayle and his wife move to Provence, and are soon met with unexpectedly fierce weather, underground truffle dealers and unruly workers, who work around their normalement schedule.
 Meals in Provençal restaurants and work on the Mayles' house, garden and vineyard are features of the book, whose chapters follow the months of the year.

 Adaptations

-In 1991 a radio adaptation was broadcast on BBC Radio 4.
+In 1991, a radio adaptation was broadcast on BBC Radio 4.

-In 1993, the BBC produced a television series based on the book, starring Lindsay Duncan and John Thaw, with appearances from Alfred Molina and James Fleet.
-Unlike the book, the programme was not well received by critics and it was later placed at number ten on a Radio Times list of the worst television programmes ever made with John Naughton, describing it as a "smugathon ... which achieved the near impossible – creating a John Thaw vehicle nobody liked".
+In 1993, BBC Television produced a series based on the book, starring John Thaw and Lindsay Duncan, with appearances from Alfred Molina and James Fleet.
+Unlike the book, the programme was not well received by critics and was later placed at number ten on a Radio Times list of the worst television programmes ever made, with John Naughton describing it as a "smugathon ... which achieved the near impossible – creating a John Thaw vehicle nobody liked".